node-red/node-red-node-test-helper/README.md

   ...
 ```

-This will allow you to use `npm test` to run your tests.
+This will allow you to use `npm test` on the command line.

 ## Creating unit tests

-We recommend putting unit test scripts in the `test/` folder of your project and using the `_spec.js` (for specification) suffix naming convention for your tests.
+We recommend putting unit test scripts in the `test/` folder of your project and using the `*_spec.js` (for specification) suffix naming convention.

 ## Example Unit Test

 Here is an example test for testing the lower-case node in the [Node-RED documentation](https://nodered.org/docs/creating-nodes/first-node).
-Lets name our test script `test/lower-case_spec.js`.
+Here we name our test script `test/lower-case_spec.js`.

 ### `test/lower-case_spec.js`: